Verb types in English with examples

 How Can You Identify a Verb?

-It’s easy to identify verbs, often by examining its location in relation to a subject in a sentence.
-As a general pattern, verbs usually come after a noun or pronoun (we refer to these as the subject).
+It’s easy to identify verbs.
+Just look for it’s place in the sentence in relation to the subject.
+As a general pattern, verbs usually come after a noun or pronoun.
+We refer to these as the subject.
 Consider the following examples:

 Example

-If the answer is yes, then you can say affirmatively that these are verbs.
+If the answer is yes, then it’s safe to say that is a verbs.

 Physical Verbs